 (The text above was taken from the Hegel article in the Encyclopaedia Britannica of 1911 and slightly edited by Hegel.Net)

 The ‘Phenomenology,’ our philosopher’s epic voyage of philosophical discovery, was written 1806 (foreword 1807) and published in 1807 during Hegel’s final months of teaching at the University of Jena.
-It has twice been translated in full into English (first by J. Baille and then by A. Miller).
+It has trice been translated in full into English (first by J. Baille , then by A. Miller and last by T. Pinhard).
 The book attempts to show what is involved in saying “I know.”

 The ‘Phenomenology of Mind’ also appears in Hegel’s encyclopedic System of Knowledge (1808-1830) as a stage of mental development between the merely immediate consciousness imprisoned in natural bonds (“Anthropology”) and the mediated self-consciousness that verges, in its integrated activities, toward a destiny of freedom (“Psychology”).
 Some intellectuals confine themselves to Hegel’s ‘Phenomenology’ and never progress to the encyclopedic Universal Science that it was intended to introduce.
 This is a mistake.